-This book considers the process of legal modernization in Russia from the perspective of the development of the mechanism of complaints addressed to the authorities from the pre-revolutionary period to today.
-It analyses wide-ranging data and sources, collected over 17 years, such as legislation, in-depth interviews, archival materials, original texts, and examples of different methods of complaints in the Soviet and contemporary Russia.
+This book considers the process of legal modernization in Russia from the development of the mechanism of complaints addressed to the authorities from the pre-revolutionary period to today.
+It analyzes wide-ranging data and sources, collected over 17 years, such as legislation, in-depth interviews, archival materials, original texts, and examples of different methods of complaints in Soviet and contemporary Russia.

 Table of Contents

 Chapter 2 – A Complaint to the Authorities: What It Is, and What It Can Tell Us

 Chapter 3 – Development of the Soviet Mechanism of Complaints: A Request for Justice in the Context of the Socialist Project

 Chapter 4 – Request for Justice through the Late Soviet Mechanism of Complaints: How and to Whom?

 Chapter 5 – Post-Soviet Transformations of the Mechanism of Complaints